Stegosauria: Tail spikes

 There has been debate about whether the spikes were used simply for display, as posited by Gilmore in 1914, or used as a weapon.
 Robert Bakker noted that it is likely that the stegosaur tail was much more flexible than those of other ornithischian dinosaurs because it lacked ossified tendons, thus lending credence to the idea of the tail as a weapon.
 He also observed that Stegosaurus could have maneuvered its rear easily by keeping its large hindlimbs stationary and pushing off with its very powerfully muscled but short forelimbs, allowing it to swivel deftly to deal with attack.
 In 2010, analysis of a digitized model of Kentrosaurus aethiopicus showed that the tail could bring the thagomizer around to the sides of the dinosaur, possibly striking an attacker beside it.

 In 2001, a study of tail spikes by McWhinney et al., showed a high incidence of trauma-related damage.
 This too supports the theory that the spikes were used in combat.
 There is also evidence for Stegosaurus defending itself, in the form of an Allosaurus tail vertebra with a partially healed puncture wound that fits a Stegosaurus tail spike.
 Stegosaurus stenops had four dermal spikes, each about 60–90 cm long.
 Discoveries of articulated stegosaur armor show that, at least in some species, these spikes protruded horizontally from the tail, not vertically as is often depicted.
 Initially, Marsh described S. armatus as having eight spikes in its tail, unlike S. stenops.
 However, recent research re-examined this and concluded this species also had four.

+Posture

+A digital articulation and manipulation of digital scans of specimen material of Kentrosaurus inferred that stegosaurids may have used an erect limb posture, like that of most mammals, for habitual locomotion while using a sprawled crocodilian pose for defensive behavior.
+The sprawled pose would allow them to tolerate the large lateral forces used in swinging the spiked tail against predators as a clubbing device.

+Sexual dimorphism

+There have been several findings of possible sexual dimorphism in stegosaurids.
+Saitta (2015) presents evidence of two morphs of Hesperosaurus dorsal plates, with one morph having a wide, oval plate with a surface area 45% larger than the narrow, tall morph.
+Considering that dorsal plates most likely functioned as display structures and that the wide oval shape allowed a broad continuous display, Saitta assigns the wider morph with larger surface area as male.

+Kevin Padian, a paleontologist at the University of California, Berkeley, remarked that Saitta had misidentified features in his specimen's bone tissue sections and said "there's no evidence the animal has stopped growing".
+Paidan also expressed ethical concerns about the use of private specimens in the study.

+Kentrosaurus, Dacentrurus and Stegosaurus are also suggested to have exhibited dimorphism in the form of three extra sacral ribs in the females.